List of V Idioms:

 Your turn: Practice these V idioms

-So try to use one or two idioms above in your own sentences.
+So try to use an idiom from the list above in your own sentence.